gabrielcuvillier/arxwasm/README.md

             $ cd src
             $ git checkout -b pepper_<version> origin/pepper_<version>

-    Of course, replace <version\> with whatever version of the SDK you installed in the previous chapter.
+    Of course, replace "version" with whatever version of the SDK you installed in the previous chapter.

 ### Building the project dependencies